 Statistic Description/Values Retransmit Rate Rate at which the destination route is resending lost packets in bits/s.
 Packet Loss Rate SRT packet loss rate, expressed as a percentage of packets lost with respect to packets sent.
 The SRT on the sender side cannot deliver the packets within the defined latency time and dropped the packet.
-This occurs when the packets cannot be transmitted fast enough due to low latency, not enough bandwidth overhead, etc. Dropped Packets Number of packets reported missing by the SRT sender, as the output queue has overflowed.
+This occurs when the packets cannot be transmitted fast enough due to low latency, not enough bandwidth overhead, etc.

+Statistic Description/Values Dropped Packets Number of packets reported missing by the SRT sender, as the output queue has overflowed.
 The most likely cause for this is the system is overloaded and cannot process the data fast enough.
 This is the raw number of packets dropped and are not recoverable by the SRT protocol.
 Note The skipped packets value from the receiver does not correlate to the dropped packets value from the sender, as they count different types of irrecoverable packets.
 Max Bandwidth Maximum bandwidth used by the source device for this SRT stream (i.e. the current total of audio/video bit rate plus ancillary data plus the SRT bandwidth overhead).
 Path Max Bandwidth An estimate of the maximum path/link bandwidth as viewed from the destination.
+Encryption SRT encryption type: None, AES128, or AES256.
+Network Interface Name of network interface used.